nuryase/ferry/README.md

 List of genres: [spotify-genres.md](https://gist.github.com/andytlr/4104c667a62d8145aa3a)

 ## Future
+* Complete the application.
-The current application is quite bland and basic.
+* The current application is quite bland and basic.
 The recommendations feature also isn't implemented well.
 Features and improvements to the app will be added overtime.